widefly/wsl-dev-notes/doc/ubuntu/shell.md

 ```

 ### sudoers
+- Add an username to sudoers eliminates entering password for every sudo command.
 - Add the following line after running a command `sudo visudo` (replace xxx with the desire username)
 ```bash
 xxxxx ALL=(ALL) NOPASSWD:ALL